chalmers4c/Nanopore_event_detection/README.md

 # File Input
 By default it is to use with .abf file (Molecular Devices).
 However the downstream processing does not rely on .abf file as the pyabf packages will read and then convert into arrays of time and current datapoints, thus, with other means of data conversion, one can load two arrays of data points then use this script for analysis.

-# Files Output
+# Data Output
-  - Excel file for all the detected events, with the following column outputs:
+  - Excel file for all the detected events, with the following column outputs (Example trace.xlsx; attached):
     - Event count (from 1)
     - Event positions (raw)
     - Event positions (in seconds after adjustment with sampling frequency)